 Introduction

-Advances in nanoscience and nanotechnology in various fields of science have expanded in different directions, observing things from micro-Nanos, to even smaller sizes by different microscopes in physics, from bulk micro-material to small carbon dots in chemistry, from room-sized computers to thin-sized laptops to computer science, and The behavior of the cell nucleus to study individual complex biomolecules at the Nano-level in biological science.
+Advances in nanoscience and nanotechnology in various fields of science have expanded in different directions.
+Studies in nanoscience can range from observing nanoscale items under a microscope in physics, to looking at bulk micro-material and small carbon dots in chemistry.
+Room-sized computers to thin laptops in computer science are also part of advancements based on nanotechnologies.
+The biological sciences also include nanoscience when one examines the behavior of a cell nucleus to study individual complex biomolecules at the nano-level.

-In the last decade, nanotechnology and nanoscience have become essential to industrial applications and medical devices, such as bio diagnostic sensors, drug delivery systems, and imaging tests.
+In the last decade, nanotechnology and nanoscience have become essential to industrial applications and medical devices such as biodiagnostic sensors, drug delivery systems, and imaging tests.
 For example, in the food industry, nanomaterials have been utilized to drastically increase the production, packaging, shelf life and bioavailability of nutrients.
-In contrast, Nano-zinc oxides exhibit antimicrobial activity against food-borne bacteria, and a plethora of different nanomaterials are currently used for diagnostic purposes as food sensors to identify food quality and safety (Hulla, Sahu, Hayes, 2015).
+In addition, nano-zinc oxides exhibit antimicrobial activity against foodborne bacteria, and a plethora of different nanomaterials are currently used for diagnostic purposes as food sensors to identify food quality and safety.

-In the field of solar cells, nanomaterials are used to build a new generation, hydrogen fuel cells and innovative hydrogen storage systems capable of providing clean energy to countries that still rely on traditional non-renewable polluted fuels.
-However, the most significant advances in nanotechnology are falling in the broad field of biomedicine and especially in cancer treatment because of their great potential to offer innovative solutions to overcome the limitations arising from traditional chemotherapy and radiotherapy approaches (Hulla, Sahu, Hayes, 2015).
+In the field of solar cells, nanomaterials are used to build new generation hydrogen fuel cells and innovative hydrogen storage systems capable of providing clean energy to countries that still rely on traditional, non-renewable, polluted fuels.
+However, the most significant advances in nanotechnology may fall in the broad field of biomedicine, especially for cancer treatment.
+Nanotechnology offers innovative solutions to overcome the limitations which arise from traditional chemotherapy and radiotherapy approaches.1

-Recent advances in physics, chemistry, and materials science have provided a number of nanomaterials with unique properties that are expected to enhance the treatment of many tumors that are not resistant to current therapies.
-This will be possible due to their internal cytotoxic activity and/or because of their ability to act as nano carriers for the delivery of therapeutic molecules, such as drugs, proteins, nucleic acids or immune substances.
-These innovative biomedical applications are currently being utilized in a variety of clinical trials and in the near future may support significant development in cancer treatment (Hulla, Sahu, Hayes, 2015).
+Recent advances in physics, chemistry, and material sciences have conferred nanomaterials with unique properties that are expected to enhance the treatment options of tumors that are resistant to current therapies.
+This may be possible due to nanomaterial’s innate cytotoxic activity and/or because of their ability to act as nanocarriers for the delivery of therapeutic molecules such as drugs, proteins, nucleic acids, and immune substances.
+These innovative biomedical applications are currently being utilized in a variety of clinical trials and soon they may produce significant developments in cancer treatment.1

-Nanoscience and nanotechnology are considered an intrinsic subject, and the definition of nanoscience and nanotechnology always mentions the molecular level in the various traditional disciplines (physics, biology, chemistry ...).
-Nanotechnologies are part of the 'converging technologies' along with biotechnologies, they came specifically to 'improve human performance', some argue that this aspect cannot be omitted when defining nanotechnologies and are vocal in their ethical concerns (Dupuy, 2004).
+Nanoscience and nanotechnology are considered essential subjects.
+The definition of nanoscience and nanotechnology always mentions the molecular level in traditional disciplines such as physics, biology, and chemistry.
+Along with biotechnologies, nanotechnologies are part of the 'converging technologies' as they are considered to specifically be able to 'improve human performance.'
+Some may argue that this aspect cannot be omitted when defining nanotechnologies and they are vocal in their ethical concerns regarding the use of nanotechnologies for this purpose.

-Nano technological advances in huge strides in recent years and the basic scientific innovations and practical developments have brought new challenges to academia.
-As a result, many science education systems around the world have revised their curricula to offer relevant nanoscience and nanotechnology education courses accordingly.
-All this highlighted the need to educate engineering and science students with the ability to design, analyze and synthesize nano systems.
-Nanotechnology education should be integrated into the first undergraduate engineering degree programs.
-Government, industrial and university bodies need to foster collaborations with each other in order to educate nanotechnology students (Ozel & Ozel, 2008).
+In recent years there have been huge strides made in nanotechnological advances.
+Basic scientific innovations and practical developments have brought new challenges to academia.
+As a result, many science education systems around the world have revised their curricula to offer relevant nanoscience and nanotechnology education courses.
+All of these converging phenomena highlight the need to educate engineering and science students and equip them with the ability to design, analyze, and synthesize nanosystems.
+Nanotechnology education should be integrated into the first years of undergraduate engineering degree programs.
+Government, industrial, and university bodies need to foster collaborations with each other in order to educate nanotechnology students.